-A deeper understanding of corporate finance is critical for getting every member of your business to work more smoothly together.
-By providing the same training for everyone, you can improve the odds that they will all understand the reasons behind financial decisions, budgeting needs, and other key attributes of the company’s financial management.
+A deeper understanding of corporate finance is critical for getting employees to seamlessly work together.
+By providing the same training for everyone, your employees will have a greater understanding of the reasons behind financial decisions, budgeting needs, and other key attributes of the company’s financial management.

 What Topics Should Be Covered in Financial Training Programs?

 Corporate financial training covers a number of key topics, including:

 - Financial principles and how they are put into play through daily decisions.

 - The firm’s unifying objective and how it shapes financial goals and decisions.

 - Information about how the firm is funded and how that funding changes the way financial decisions are made.

 - The principle of value creation and how short-term investments can yield long-term results.